Subaru Forester: North America

 Initial trim levels available in the U.S. and Canada are Base, Premium, Sport, Limited and Touring.
 All Foresters sold in the U.S. come standard with Subaru's Eyesight Driver Assist Technology.
 Subaru DriverFocus Distraction Mitigation System comes standard on the Touring trim in the U.S., which provides an alert when it detects the driver is distracted or is drowsy.
 In addition, the DriverFocus system is able to recognize five different drivers and will set seat and mirror positions and climate control settings accordingly.

 As standard, the Forester comes with the Starlink Multimedia system with a 6.5-inch touchscreen.

 In North America, the model is only available with one engine type: Subaru's new FB25 DI.
 The engine is a naturally aspirated, direct injection flat (boxer) 4 cylinder producing 182 hp at 5800 rpm and 176 lbft at 4400 rpm, with the Lineartronic CVT as the sole transmission option.

 All fifth-generation Foresters have one of three versions of Subaru's Symmetrical All Wheel Drive system.
 The trim levels in North America determines which system is installed.
 The Base trim received a Variable Torque Distribution (VTD) using electronically controlled clutches to control torque split.
-Premium, Sport, Limited and Touring trims receive the driver-selectable X-Mode system with Hill Descent Control, which optimises engine, transmission, AWD system and Vehicle Dynamics Control for maximum traction on slippery conditions.
+Premium, Sport, Limited and Touring trims receive the driver-selectable X-Mode system with Hill Descent Control, which optimizes engine, transmission, AWD system and Vehicle Dynamics Control for maximum traction on slippery conditions.
 A new dual-mode version with Snow/Dirt and Deep Snow/Mud modes is fitted on Sport, Limited and Touring variants.
 All models provide a nominal torque split biased 60 front to 40 rear.